python/typeshed/test_cases/README.md

 a function which allows us to test whether a type checker's inferred type of an expression is what we'd like it be.

-Finally, some stubs make use of `# type: ignore` comments (in combination with mypy's [`--warn-unused-ignores`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-warn-unused-ignores) setting and pyright's
+Finally, some tests make use of `# type: ignore` comments (in combination with mypy's [`--warn-unused-ignores`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-warn-unused-ignores) setting and pyright's